kinshuk-dewari/DSA/README.md

 # DSA
-data structures and algorithms <br> using c
+# Data Structures and Algorithms